Best AirPods Max alternatives 2024: amazing options picked by our experts

 If you want superb sound quality and marginally better noise-cancelling than the AirPods Max for nearly half the price, you want the Award-winning Sony WH-1000XM5.
 They're still not that cheap (although they do go on sale from time to time), but in terms of value, they're the best AirPods Max alternatives you can buy.

-The premium Sony cans boast a natty new look, which is a complete redesign from their predecessor, the WH-1000XM4, and while they won't blow you away, the build and quality of components used are of a reassuringly high standard.
+The premium Sony cans boast a natty new look, which is a complete redesign from their predecessor, the WH-1000XM4, and while they won't blow you away with luxury, the build and quality of components used are of a reassuringly high standard.

 The XM5 might feel a little less premium than the XM4 – thus a lot less premium than the super plush AirPods Max – but they sound much better than their predecessors.
 The audio is effortlessly musical without losing openness or clarity, and there's a newfound precision in the lower registers that prevents your music from becoming muddied or stodgy in the bass.
 Even the noise-cancelling is now more seamless, being optimised automatically as you move through different environments.